-The Moberly base, designated MU 1, has been continuous operation since 1982 based in Columbia, relocating to Moberly in July 2020, and sports the unique and easily recognized MU Health paint scheme.
+The Moberly base, designated MU 1, has been in continuous operation since 1982 based in Columbia, relocating to Moberly in July 2020, and sports the unique and easily recognized MU Health paint scheme.
 This Airbus H135P3+ is a state-of-the-art twin engine aircraft.
 In addition to scene and inter-hospital flights, this helicopter is also the primary aircraft for specialty transport flights (CHCCTS pediatric medical and neonatal transports, and balloon pump patients).
 It features an additional seat to accommodate staff in orientation as well as MU Emergency Medicine resident physicians and ride-along participants.
 This aircraft is certified to perform Instrument Flight Rule (IFR) flights.

 The Osage Beach-based team, MU 2, provides medical care and transport in a Bell 407GX single-engine aircraft.
 The primary service area is the Lake of the Ozarks region, saving patients significant time by easily traversing the lake and its winding roads.
 An aircraft has been permanently based in Osage Beach since 1985; the partnership is celebrated by incorporating the Lake Regional Health System logo with the black and gold paint.
 Patients are primarily transported to Columbia, Osage Beach and Springfield.

 The Sedalia-based team provides medical care and transport in a Bell 407 single-engine aircraft.
 Established in 2005, this Air Evac base merged with MU Health Care in 2019 to become part of the MU Air Medical Service team.
 Designated MU 3, they serve cities such as Sedalia, Marshall, and mainly rural areas of Pettis and surrounding counties.
 Patients are usually transported to facilities in Columbia or the Kansas City metro area.

 MU 4 serves primarily the rural communities of north Missouri and southern Iowa.
 Established in 2004, this Air Evac base also merged with MU Health Care in September 2020 to become the fourth MU Air Medical Service base.
 Based in Kirksville, patients are primarily transported to tertiary care centers in Columbia.
 This team also provides care and transport in a Bell 407 aircraft.
 From the ground, MU 3 and MU 4 will appear identical in the MU Health paint scheme – black and gold with the University’s “spirit tiger” at the rear of the fuselage.